 - In accordance with the Rhode Island General Laws, 1956, as amended, Section 7-1.1-99, no foreign corporation has the right to transact business in the State until it has procured a Certificate of Authority to do so from the Office of the Secretary of State.
 If applicable, a copy of the bidder’s Certificate of Authority MUST be included with their bid.

 - Corporations and partnerships are required to submit with their proposal a Certificate of Disclosure of Corporation or Partnership (download forms at www.statepropertiescommittee.ri.gov) listing the name and address of principal officers, partners or members.

 The State reserves the right to reject any and all bids and to waive any informality if deemed to be in the best interest of the State.
 No consideration will be given to bids that are inconsistent with the information required in this specification.
 The bid will not be awarded to an entity that is in arrears or in default to the State of Rhode Island upon any obligation to the State, tax or contract, or that is a defaulter in surety, or that has failed to perform faithfully any previous contract with the State of Rhode Island.

 Additions or deletions to this specification will be made known to all bidders via written addenda.
 The State will not be responsible for any oral instructions.

 Bids must be completed and signed in ink by the bidder or their representative.
 Corporations, partnerships, or other business entities responding to this bid must include

 a certificate of authority attesting that the individual signing on their behalf was duly empowered to do so.

-Bids must be accompanied by surety in the amount of five percent (5%) of the total bid offering.
-Surety may be in the form of:
+Bids must be accompanied by the surety in the amount of five percent (5%) of the total bid offering.
+The surety may be in the form of: